KnowLangOrg/know-lang/README.md

 knowlang -v parse ./my-project
 ```

-> ⚠️ **Warning**
-> Make sure to setup the correct paths to include and exclude for parsing.
+> ⚠️ Warning: Make sure to setup the correct paths to include and exclude for parsing.
 Please refer to "Parser Settings" section in [Configuration Guide](configuration.md) for more information

 2. Then, launch the chat interface: